“I don’t care what you know until I know how much you care.”

 I asked some clarifying questions that revealed no immediate solution.
 I called another employee whom I knew would provide some help.
 I also researched some legal assistance for her and gave her directions about who to call.
 The next day, I followed up with her to see how it was going, telling her to keep me appraised of her situation, which she did.

 Servant Leaders take the time to care!
-Servant Leaders are empathetic, compassionate and caring.
+Servant Leaders are empathetic, compassionate, and caring.
 Their first interest is the welfare of those under their charge.
 Greenleaf says, “Servant Leadership is a calling” to those who desire to make a difference in the lives of those whom they lead.
-The motivation for making a difference provides an intrinsic reward that Greenleaf calls a “healing” for the leader as well as the led.
+The motivation for making a difference provides an intrinsic reward that Greenleaf calls a “healing” for the leader as well as the leader.

 Greenleaf tells the story of twelve ministers and theologians of all faiths and twelve psychiatrists of all faiths that convened for a two-day informal seminar on healing.
 The Chairman asked, “What is our motivation for what we do in our business?”
 Following a period of intense discussion that took a whopping ten minutes, they all came to the same conclusion: